-Lakeland Electric has been, and continues to be, dedicated to reducing the System's weather-sensitive peak demand.
-Lakeland Electric continues to support its conservation.
+Lakeland Electric has been, and continues to be, dedicated to reducing the System's weathersensitive peak demand.
 The Department has either implemented or is in the process of implementing programs to promote conservation, efficient use of energy, and the reduction of weather-sensitive peak demands as reflected in the Department's load and energy forecast for future years.
 Examples of recent projects include: the funding of a conservation fund to promote energy efficiency measures and education, the expansion of the solar program to include more utility scale solar in addition to the System's five existing solar farms (currently providing 15 MW of solar), ongoing refinements and improvements of the System's Smart Grid, and testing of storage batteries for better management of solar power and peak demand.
 By 2030, Lakeland Electric plans to add up to 74.5 MW of solar to the System and up to 25 MW of demand-side management.

-Lakeland Electric is not subject to the Florida Energy Efficiency and Conservation Act ("FEECA") which requires electric utilities with sales greater than 2,000 GWh as of June 30, 1993 to establish numeric demand-side management goals.
+Lakeland Electric is not subject to the Florida Energy Efficiency and Conservation Act ("FEECA") which requires electric utilities with sales greater than 2,000 GWh as of June 30, 1993, to establish numeric demand-side management goals.
 As of June 30, 1993, Lakeland Electric's sales were 1,966 GWh.